phantasy-project/mpl4qt/docs/source/src/deploy.rst

 Install from Source
 -------------------

-Clone the source from github:
+Clone the source from Github:

 .. code-block:: bash

   git clone https://github.com/archman/python-mpl4qt.git

-Then checkout to master branch (normally you're already there), and install into your system by:
+Then check out to master branch (normally you're already there), and install into your system by:

 .. code-block:: bash